urbanware-org/wideredist/README.md

 ## Installation

-How-tos and further information can be found inside the [wiki](../../wiki)
+You can find how-tos and further information inside the [wiki](../../wiki).

 ## Contact